cerkit/3d-printing/README.md

 # 3d-printing
-THis is where I store all of my design files for my 3D models
+This is where I store all of my design files for my 3D models

 All of these files are licensed with a BSD license.
 Mostly because I was granted a BSD license from [Printable Scenery](https://www.printablescenery.com/) to use their OpenLOCK™ technology as the basis of my tiles.